livepeer/docs/docs/source/getting_started.rst

 What's Next?
 ---------------------

-You just demonstrated sending video around the Livepeer testnet.
+You just demonstrated sending video around the Livepeer network on Rinkeby.
 Time to learn how to use more convenient tools to broadcast and consume the streams.
 The next sections will teach you how to run a node on the blockchain, use Livepeer to broadcast to a large audience, how to build an app with video functionality using Livepeer, and how to participate in the Livepeer protocol as a delegator or transcoder.